suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 This is database which store Npcs that will be represented in gameplay scene with their dialogs to let players activate and talking with them, you can set position of Npcs, and their dialogs.
 Or create NPC entity in your map scene and dialogs if you feels it's more convenience.

-You can create this database by right click in `Project` tab, choose `Create -> GameDatabase -> Npc Database`
+You can create this database by right click in `Project` window, choose `Create -> GameDatabase -> Npc Database`

 To enable it in your game, you have to set it in `Game Instance -> Npc Database`